calaldees/teachingWorkshops/schoolOfETD/programming_frameworks_and_languages/langauges.md

 * Task: 30min
     * With the _Visual Basic_ reference for a bubbelsort (below)
     * You are to use the _language_reference.html_ tool to attempt to convert this algorithm to another language
-        * (starting points for a range of languages has been provided)
+        * starting stub programs for a range of languages has been provided
+        * Try to use a language that you are both unfamiliar with
     * You are to use an online collaborative tool to attempt to pair program a solution
         * Possible technologies
             * https://replit.com/ + _Create repl_ + share link
             * GitPod https://gitpod.io/workspaces + start any workspace + share invite (share is located bottom middle of the screen)
+        * Remote pair programming is an important skill for any professional developer (post covid)

 * [langauge_reference.html](https://computingteachers.uk/static/langauge_reference.html)
 * Starting stubs [bubbelsort.md](https://github.com/calaldees/TeachProgramming/blob/master/teachprogramming/static/projects/data/bubbelsort.md)